-Emperor Lê Hoàn, the third Emperor of the incipient nation of Dai Co Viet, ordered the construction of Chùa Nhất Trụ (“One Pillar Pagoda”) in the 10th century to house a large “sutra pillar” (Lăng Nghiêm) that would engrave the sutras (wise words) of the Buddha’s teachings.
+Emperor Lê Hoàn, the third Emperor of the incipient nation of Dai Co Viet, ordered the construction of Chùa Nhất Trụ (“One Pillar Pagoda”) in the 10th century.
+This edifice was designed specifically to house a large “sutra pillar” (Lăng Nghiêm) that would engrave the sutras (wise words) of the Buddha’s teachings.

 Sutra Pillar

 The stone Buddhist sutra pillar at Nhất Trụ Pagoda is a designated national treasure and the Pagoda itself proposed as an addition to the UNESCO World’s cultural heritage list.
-Regardless of certification, it is a unique and beautiful part of the Hoa Lu Ancient City legacy and many worshipers come to Hoa Lu to visit this Pagoda and its revered artifact.
+Regardless of certification, it is a unique and beautiful part of Hoa Lu Ancient City and many pilgrims come to Hoa Lu specifically to visit this Pagoda and its revered artifact.

 Some 4m high and weighing in at an estimated 4.5 tons, the Sutra Pillar is actually a composite of eight separate pieces of stone.
 All are intricately fitted together without mortar or adhesives and topped with an unopened lotus bud.